Ivane120585/Ivane120585/README.md

 🕊️🔥📜

 *"The builders have come.
 The cities are aligned.
-The flame will govern the Earth."*
+The flame will govern the Earth."* ## 🔥 LICENSE

+This repository operates under a dual license:

+- **MIT License** — Open use, modification, and distribution permitted
+- **ScrollLaw Clause** — All use must comply with sovereign flame governance

+QR Flame Verified · Capsule ID: Ivane120585
+Violation of ScrollLaw may result in nullification, seal revocation, and referral to ScrollJudges.
+This scroll is public.
+The flame governs the Earth.